Izu Oshima Island 伊豆大島

-The largest of the islands that make up the Izu archipelago, 91-square-kilometer island Izu Oshima is home to Mt.
-Mihara, an active volcano that has erupted multiple times throughout history.
+The largest of the islands that make up the Izu archipelago, 91-square-kilometer Izu Oshima is home to Mt.
+Mihara , an active volcano that has erupted multiple times throughout history.
 The volcano is carefully monitored, though, so you can safely explore the volcanic landscape via the many hiking trails around it.

-There are also good cycling courses that allow you to see the island in a fun, active way.
-There are also several beaches where you can swim and dive.
+There are also good cycling courses that allow you to see the island in a fun, active way, as well as several beaches where you can swim and dive.

 You can get to Izu Oshima by boat or plane.